 How to deploy compliance policy using Intune?

 Check out the Intune compliance policy settings… what is that??
 It’s compliance status validity period ……Nice !!
-It’s global setting – We can’t specify 31 days for one compliance setting and 20 days for another compliance settings !!
+It’s a global setting – We can’t specify 31 days for one compliance setting and 20 days for another compliance setting!!
 All the steps to deploy Intune compliance policy is explained in the video tutorial above.

 Difference Between Intune vs SCCM CB Hybrid Compliance Policies

-Following are the differences which I have notices Intune vs SCCM CB Hybrid Compliance Policies :-
+Following are the differences that I have noticed in Intune vs SCCM CB Hybrid Compliance Policies:-

-– There is no option to select specific supported platform in Intune.
-However, with SCCM CB, we can create platform specific compliance policies.
+– There is no option to select a specific supported platform in Intune.
+However, with SCCM CB, we can create platform-specific compliance policies.

 – There is no Granularity in Deploy Scheduling options with Intune.
-However, lot more scheduling options available for SCCM CB compliance policies.
+However, many more scheduling options are available for SCCM CB compliance policies.

 Outcome/Result of Compliance policies – Windows 10 device

-Following is an example of Windows 10 machine which is AAD and MDM joined but it’s not in compliance.
-This is because the device encryption is not enabled on the windows 10 machine.
+Following is an example of a Windows 10 machine that is AAD and MDM joined, but it’s not in compliance.
+The device encryption is not enabled on the Windows 10 machine.

-Following is an example of Windows 10 device which is compliance with the policies which an organization set.
-Once the Windows 10 is compliant, the user can access corporate mail and other resources.
+Following is an example of a Windows 10 device that is compliant with the policies which an organization set.
+Once Windows 10 is compliant, the user can access corporate mail and other resources.